shehjarsadhu/network_cofiguration/README.md

 ### Introduction

-This document consists of how to use the bash script
+This document consists of how to use the shell script

 ##### Note:
 Everything we do with this script is through the computer terminal so go ahead and fire up your terminal.